thilinah/icehrm-guide/payroll-and-expenses/sample-payroll.md

 You can create a saved calculation based on a Salary component group \(type\), a Salary component or an Existing payroll column.
 In this case we use an existing payroll column.

 Now click on add button on Calculation Process filed to define the actual calculation.
-According to our example for the full range of esi is 0.75%.
+According to our example for the full range of ESI is 0.75%.
 So we don't need to define any ranges and can calculate the tax as follows.